-target value

-- Story Points/Sprint; agreed individually for each project. - In the case of new (not yet established) teams/methods, it should also be agreed by which value the velocity should increase during the calculation period.

-Velocity is supposed to increase over time, as the AGILE team has become well-rehearsed at some point and has gained know-how and experience.

-Number of Story Points that a team has implemented in a sprint.
+J.1.2.
+Team velocity (project progres ss, productivity) target value Story Points/Sprint; agreed individually for each project.
+In the case of new (not yet established) teams/methods, it should also be agreed by which value the velocity should increase during the calculation period.
+Velocity is supposed to increase over time, as the AGILE team has become well-rehearsed at some point and has gained know-how and experience. method of measurement Number of Story Points that a team has implemented in a sprint.
 The measurement is based on the Sprint Burndown Chart and the data from the A1 tracking systems.